PRP Alliance

 Opened red umbrella in the middle of a sea of opened grey umbrellas with texts saying “You are not alone.”

-The PRP (Pityriasis Rubra Pilaris) Alliance is a nonprofit patient advocacy organization.
+The PRP (Pityriasis Rubra Pilaris) Alliance is a patient advocacy organization.
 Since November 2013, the PRP Alliance has served the global PRP community and supported the ever-expanding membership of the PRP Facebook Support Group.
-During the past eight years membership has grown from less than 120 to more than 2,100.
+Membership has grown from less than 120 to more than 2,100.

 The mission of the PRP Alliance is to advocate for the timely and accurate diagnosis of pityriasis rubra pilaris (PRP), the implementation of more effective and accessible treatment options, and an increase in PRP-specific research.